 After somewhat limited success doing freelance work, I moved on to Taos County, New Mexico, and shifted the photography to the more interesting subject matter of landscape, still life, and things that fly, when they fly close enough to photograph.
 I took up making leather sheaths for a knife-maker, but when he moved away, I began using some of those skills and tools to craft guitar straps.
 Later I shifted into belts, both of which I still offer on a limited scale.

 Seeking scenes with visually appealing elements, I am drawn toward textures and the range of available tones that enhance naturally occurring shapes and patterns.
 There is at times an attempt to guide the viewer through the frame with vaguely disguised leading lines.
 As a visual element, color is so appealing that it can tend to subdue the other elements that are present.
 This is why I shoot almost exclusively with a monochrome image previsualized as the final output.

-I have dedicated a fair degree of time and energy to transposing much of the technique and craft that I gained in the years that I was doing black and white film and print processing to the production of digital files that might be described as inversely analogous to negatives employed in film photography.
+I have dedicated a fair degree of time and energy to transposing much of the technique and craft that I gained in the years that I was doing black-and-white film and print processing to the production of digital files that might be described as inversely analogous to negatives employed in film photography.

 Exposing for the highlights and digitally post-processing to pull out detail in the shadow areas, the tones in these monochrome digital negatives are reversed to create virtual analog negatives that form the basis for production of a latent image on gelatin silver papers that are processed using the same traditional chemistry that was being done in trays in bygone days.
-Now, all of the pushing, dodging, burning, masking, contrast manipulation and experimentation that used to be done in the darkroom is done on the digital negative before it is forwarded to the lab for print production.
+Now all the pushing, dodging, burning, masking, contrast manipulation, and experimentation that used to be done in the darkroom is done on the digital negative before it is forwarded to the lab for print production.